lpmirabueno/xf_phylogeny/README.md

 ```
 for file in GCA_*; do mv $file $(head -1 $file | sed 's/ .*//' | sed 's/>//').fasta; done
 ```
+## 4. Download annotation files (.gbff) from GenBank.
+Repeat steps 1.-2. for this.